vlev/open-source-log-management-solutions/README.md

 \[Mustafa, 2016\] AKCA, Mustafa & Aydoğan, Tuncay & Ilkuçar, Muhammer.
 (2016).
 An Analysis on the Comparison of the Performance and Configuration Features of Big Data Tools Solr and Elasticsearch.
 International Journal of Intelligent Systems and Applications in Engineering.
 4. 8-8.
 10.18201/ijisae.271328.

 ## Authors
-* Vitaliy Levashin
-* Mihail Klyuykov
-* Yuriy Chizhov
+Vitaliy Levashin, Mihail Klyuykov, Yuriy Chizhov